raspberrypi/documentation/configuration/config-txt/video.md

 ### enable_tvout (Pi 4B only)

-On the Raspberry Pi 4, composite output is disabled by default.
-The reasons for this are due to the way that internal clocks are interrelated and allocated.
-Because composite video requires a very specific clock, on the Pi 4 setting that clock to the required speed means that other clocks connected to it are detrimentally affected, slowing down the entire system slightly.
-Since composite video is a lesser used function, it was decided to disable it by default to prevent this system slowdown.
+On the Raspberry Pi 4, composite output is disabled by default, due to the the way the internal clocks are interrelated and allocated.
+Because composite video requires a very specific clock, setting that clock to the required speed on the Pi 4 means that other clocks connected to it are detrimentally affected, which slightly slows down the entire system.
+Since composite video is a less commonly used function, we decided to disable it by default to prevent this system slowdown.

 To enable composite output, use the `enable_tvout=1` option.
 As described above, this will detrimentally affect performance to a small degree.

-On previous Pi models, the composite behaviour remains the same.
+On older Pi models, the composite behaviour remains the same.

 ## HDMI mode options

-**Note for Raspberry Pi4B users.** Because the Raspberry Pi4B has two HDMI ports, some HDMI commands can be applied to either port.
-You can use the syntax `<command>:<port>` where port is 0 or 1, to specify which port the setting is to apply to.
-If no port is specified it defaults to 0.
+**Note for Raspberry Pi4B users:** Because the Raspberry Pi 4B has two HDMI ports, some HDMI commands can be applied to either port.
+You can use the syntax `<command>:<port>`, where port is 0 or 1, to specify which port the setting should apply to.
+If no port is specified, the default is 0.
 If you specify a port number on a command that does not require a port number, the port is ignored.
-Further details on the syntax and alternatives mechanisms can be found on the [Conditionals page](./conditionals.md) in the HDMI section.
+Further details on the syntax and alternatives mechanisms can be found on the [conditionals page](./conditionals.md) in the HDMI section of the documentation.

 ### hdmi_safe